 nonProxyHosts parameter configured in the

-launcheruserconfig.conf file to exclude specific host from proxy.
+launcheruserconfig.conf file to exclude a specific host from proxy.
 See Setting up proxy for ActiveGate.

-Enter the associated user credentials so that ActiveGate can log in and collect monitoring data.
+- Enter the associated user credentials so that ActiveGate can sign in and collect monitoring data.
 The required privileges for this user are view and read-only access.
-Administrator-level access is not required to enable monitoring (no changes to your VMware settings are required).
+Administrator-level access isn't required to enable monitoring (no changes to your VMware settings are required).

-You don’t need to add ESXi hosts individually if they are managed by a vCenter server.
+You don’t need to add ESXi hosts individually if they're managed by a vCenter server.

-To cover your entire virtual infrastructure, repeat this process for all other vCenter servers or standalone ESXi hosts in your environment.
+To cover your entire virtual infrastructure, repeat these steps for all other vCenter servers or standalone ESXi hosts in your environment.